djm11210/Comp574-Project/README.md

 ### Project Milestone 2

+### The local notebook should connect to your data stored either in GCP BigQuery or in a GCP storage bucket.
+Your code should not read from local data files.

+### Determine appropriate measures of central tendency (Mean, Mode, and Median ) and dispersion for at least three selected variables, including one quantitative variable (column) and one qualitative variable (column).
+For a quantitative variable, select at least one measure of central tendency and at least one measure of variance ( Sample Standard Deviation or Variance).
+For the qualitative variable, select one measure of central tendency.

 ### Describe at least two questions that your analysis is meant to answer, and describe how these questions are answered
 1. average height in each postion in the 2019 season how I would answer this question I would use df.loc to specify what column and row would I need.
 For the column it would be the 2019 season of the nba  and the row would be all the nba players that were in the league in 2019
 2. average salary for each postion in the 2019 season I would answer this question I would use df.loc to specify what column and row would I need.
 For the column it would be the 2019 season of the nba  and the row would all of the nba players salarys in the 2019 season.